 - Slurred speech

 - Stumbling or swaying when they walk or stand

 - A difficulty with balancing or standing in one place

 - Smelling of alcohol

 If it’s possible, try and make clear notes, or ask someone else to, regarding your observations.
 Gather as much information about the other driver as you can.
 If there are witnesses, get their information so that they may be able to be contacted and they can corroborate your account.

 Proving Drugged Driving

 As with proving drunk driving, there are obvious signs when a person is under the influence of drugs.
 You can notice how the person acts or how they look.
-If you are involved in a car accident, you should take note of the other’s drivers appearance if yo are able.
-Some of the signs that a person in under the influence of drugs are:
+If you are involved in a car accident, you should take note of the other’s drivers appearance if you are able.
+Some of the signs that a person under the influence of drugs is: